 - Consider options for selling your practice.

-- If you may sell to a trusted employee, begin preliminary conversations to gauge his or her interest in acquiring the practice.
+- If you may sell to a trusted employee, begin preliminary conversations to gauge their interest in acquiring the practice.

-- If you plan to sell to a trusted employee, begin introducing that employee to clients and building trust in his or her capabilities.
+- If you plan to sell to a trusted employee, begin introducing that employee to clients and build trust in their capabilities.

-- Begin to prepare clients for the change.
-Introduce and celebrate the new owner using in-person meetings, newsletters, and emails, etc.
+- Begin preparing clients for the change.
+Introduce and celebrate the new owner using in-person meetings, newsletters, emails, etc.

-- Depending on the terms of your sale, possibly help ease the transition and increase client retention.
+- Depending on the terms of your sale, begin helping to ease the transition and increase client retention.

 Consider an exit planner

-Working with a professional exit planner can make the process of selling your business easier and more profitable.
+Working with a professional exit planner can make selling your business easier and more profitable.
 They can help you:

-- identify ways to increase profits in the years before you retire, increasing the valuation of your business
+- Identify ways to increase profits in the years before you retire, potentially increasing the valuation of your business.